a-latyshev/convex-plasticity/benchmark/README.md

 Here you find code analysing an impact of a dimension of a conic optimisation problem on compilation time via the cvxpy library.
 The compilation time is spent on a transformation of an original problem into its canonic form that is required for the majority of modern conic solvers.
 This benchmark shows that the compilation time drastically increases for high-dimension conic optimisation problems (more than 2000 variables).
 The main goal of the presented here script is to provide the cvxpy community with a stress test example that could help to accelerate the compilation of high-dimension conic optimisation problems.

-Disclaimer: Github’s markdown may not render properly LaTeX equations of this readme, so, please, download the README and render it locally on your machine.
+Disclaimer: Github’s markdown may not render properly LaTeX equations of this readme, so, please, download the README file and render it locally on your machine.

 ## In brief